AnodeGrindYo/AI-Theremin/README.md

   - add other oscillator shapes with a selector

 And maybe later :
-- recode it in C++ with JUCE to make a VST
+- rewrite it in C++ with JUCE to make a VST